seismiq-ai/mlops-community-demo/README.md

 DB_PASSWORD=
 ```

-1. Make sure you have cloud (here, AWS) credentials set up
+1. Make sure you have cloud (here, AWS) credentials set up with permissions

 1. Deploy!